StanfordVL/perls2/perls2/controllers/README.md

 The Model class (robot_model/model.py) captures the current state of the robot that the controller uses to output a control command.
 They are updated by RobotInterface objects.

 ## Important Notes

+* None of the controllers in this library apply gravity compensation or coriolis compensation.
+These terms need to be added by the robot interface before setting the torque.
+This is because many real robot interfaces take these compensated values into account at the low level.